 Of Waltham, passed away peacefully on March 4th, 2019 in the Newton - Wellesley Hospital with family by his side at the age of 82.

-To plant a memorial tree in honor of John W. MacKenzie, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John W. MacKenzie, please visit our Heartfelt Sympathies Store.

 Born on June 10, 1937 in Waltham; son of the late William M. MacKenzie and Catherine (Zeno) MacKenzie, John resided in Watertown and Belmont for several years, before moving back to Waltham where he spent most of his life.